South Asian Canadians in Greater Vancouver: Geographical distribution

 The pattern shift in South Asian immigration to Metro Vancouver began to alter the geographic distribution across the region.
 This was reflected in the shift of Punjabi speakers in the region; in 1991, only 20% of those who natively spoke Punjabi in Metro Vancouver lived in Surrey.
 In the ensuing two decades, by 2011, this number nearly completely reversed; nearly 60% of Punjabi speakers in Metro Vancouver were situated in Surrey.
 As of 2016, South Asians made up more than 32% of the Surrey population, and formed the largest visible minority group in the city.
 As many South Asians have moved to suburban areas such as Surrey, Delta and Coquitlam, the number of businesses in the Vancouver's Punjabi Market began to decline in the 2000s.

 Of all Canadian municipalities, Surrey has the second-highest concentration of South Asians.
 Surrey includes many shopping centres, Gurdwaras, Mandirs and Masjids catering to the South Asians community.
 Surrey has been viewed as the South Asian equivalent of Richmond, which houses an equally large East Asian/Chinese population.
 Newton and Whalley are the two largest South Asian neighbourhoods in Surrey.

 As of 2011, South Asians made up 62.1% of the immigrants in Newton while the total number of immigrants made up over 40% of Newton's total population.

 As of 2013, many younger Indo-Canadians are moving to areas in Vancouver and Burnaby close to their places of work instead of areas with concentrated Indo-Canadian populations.
 Also as of 2013, the city of Surrey began construction of a new "Little India" in Newton, with a plan to supersede the Punjabi Market in Vancouver.
 Construction was completed in 2016 with Little India fronting the intersection of 128th Street and 80th Avenue.

 Subdivisions

 Federal electoral districts

 As of 2021, South Asians form 14.2 percent of the total population of Metro Vancouver.
 However, the geographic distribution of South Asians varies greatly by federal electoral district, ranging from 3.4 percent of the total population of Vancouver East to 66.7 percent of the total population of Surrey—Newton.

 Punjabi language street signs are visible in neighborhoods that have large numbers of South Asians.

-Note: Based on 2012 Canadian federal electoral redistribution riding boundaries.

 Holidays

 Vaisakhi

-The largest celebrated holiday and festival across Vancouver is Vaisakhi.
-The Vaisakhi parade takes place in Vancouver and Surrey every year, is the largest outside of India.
-The British Columbian government recognized the parade in 1995.
+One of the largest celebrated holiday festivals across Vancouver is Vaisakhi.
+The Vaisakhi parade takes place in Vancouver and Surrey every year, and is one of the largest outside of India.
+The British Columbian government recognized the parade in 2021.
 The Vancouver Vaisakhi parade draws over 200,000 visitors and is the largest festival in the city.
 The Surrey Vaisakhi Parade draws up to 500,000 visitors.